nadia-solution-tracker/full-stack-milestome-project/README.md

 <a name="overview"></a>
 ### Overview of the project
-- The main objective of this Ecommerce Website is to manage the details of Books, Stock,User Sessions and Profile, Order and Payment.
+- The main objective of this Ecommerce Website is to manage the details of Books, Stock,User Sessions and Profile, Orders and Payment.
-- The Online book store also allows users to search and purchase a book online based on title, author and other keywords,it also provides a
-- sorting feature based on price.
+- The Online book store also allows users to search and purchase a book online based on title, author and other keywords,it also provides a sorting feature based on price.
 - The website provides a authentication mechanism and also a paid access to the selected books.
 - Using this Website the user can purchase a book online instead of going out to a book store and wasting time.